 To replicate this approach, start with the following process:

-- Analyse competing content on that topic: What has already been published on your chosen topic?
+- Analyse competing content on that topic.
+What has already been published on your chosen topic?
 Look at the top 10 results on Google for that topic and look at what you could do better.
 Is the content lacking practical advice?
-Does the design and layout make it hard to read?
+Do the design and layout make it hard to read?
 Look for all the gaps you can fill to make the content better.

-- Publish & promote: When your content is ready, hit publish and start promoting.
-You can do this by reaching out to other thought leaders and sharing it with them, repurposing into other forms of content (e.g. Quora posts), reserving some budget to promote through paid media and sharing with your existing customer base or email list.
+- Publish & promote.
+When your new content is ready, hit publish and start promoting.
+You can do this by reaching out to other thought leaders and sharing it with them, repurposing into other forms of content (i.e. Quora posts), reserving some budget to promote through paid media and sharing with your existing customer base or email list.

 Using this approach, you avoid running the treadmill of keeping up with a publishing calendar and, instead, focus on generating traffic, attention and leads for your business.

 Top Tip: Effectively promoting your content is all about aligning your efforts with your audience at each stage of the marketing funnel.
 This way, you’re getting your content in front of the segment of your customer base that will value it the most at that moment in time.
 To learn more, read our guide on how to create a complete digital marketing strategy for small businesses 🧲.